The RM Pressfit Vitamys pan - The monoblock philosophy

 Why is the RM Pressfit Vitamys (Monoblock) pan groundbreaking?

-The RM Pressfit Vitamys cup exemplifies the most modern development in endoprosthetics and defines new standards in stability and biocompatibility through the so-called monoblock philosophy.
-With a clear focus on durability, low abrasion rates and optimal bone integration, this technology has established itself as a pioneer in patient care.
+The RM Pressfit Vitamys acetabular cup exemplifies the most advanced development in endoprosthetics and, through its so-called monoblock philosophy, sets new standards in stability and biocompatibility.
+With a clear focus on durability, low wear rate, and optimal bone integration, this technology has established itself as a pioneering approach to patient care.

 What is the monoblock philosophy?

-The monoblock philosophy describes the production of implants from a uniform, solid component instead of a modular system.
+The monoblock philosophy describes the production of implants from a single, solid component instead of a modular system.
 This technique offers several advantages:

-• Seamless construction: Because there are no connecting parts, there are no potential weak points due to play or wear.
+• Seamless construction: Since there are no connecting parts, there are no potential weak points due to play or wear.

 • Reduction of loosening risks: One-piece implants minimize mechanical instability because no separate components interact with each other.

-• Uniform application of force: Thanks to the homogeneous structure, the load is transferred evenly to the bone, which promotes long-term stability.
+• Uniform force transmission: The homogeneous structure ensures that the load is distributed evenly across the bone, promoting long-term stability.

-In endoprosthetics, the monoblock philosophy offers a promising alternative to modular approaches.
+In endoprosthetics, the monoblock philosophy thus offers a promising alternative to modular approaches.

 The materials of the RM Pressfit Vitamys pan